Connorelsea/XShot/README.md

 #XShot

-### A multi-platform, fully-featured, screenshot program.
+### A Java-8, multi-platform, fully-featured, screenshot program.

 ## Build

 Current build: (no current build)

 ## Features

+A list of the planned and current features of the program.
+Refer to the status symbols to see which features are currently available.

 - [IP] Monitor capture (M)
 - [IP] Monitor capture (M+)